Rattlesnake’s farewell: ‘Stone Cold’ wrestles final match at WrestleMania - NewsBreak

 WrestleMania since retirement

-He’s made other appearances as a special guest enforcer and interview segment guest.Cody Rhodes returns to WWE at WrestleMania
+He’s made other appearances as a special guest enforcer and interview segment guest.North Carolina defeats Duke, 81-77

 Gallery: Stone Cold through the years